 I usually serve the slow cooker chicken fajitas with warm tortilla wraps, grated cheddar, guacamole, salsa, soured cream, lime wedges, and a side of baked carrot fries or air fryer sweet potato fries.

-Any leftover chicken can be served on a bed of rice the following day.
+Any leftover chicken fajita mix can be served on a bed of rice or stirred through pasta.

-The cooked fajita chicken mix can be stored in the fridge for up to 3 days.
-It can also be frozen for up to 3 months.
-Once cooled, place the leftovers in a freezer-safe container with a plastic microwave safe lid.
+Store - the cooked fajita chicken mix can be stored in the fridge for up to 3 days.

 Yes!
 I very rarely brown meat before putting it in the slow cooker, although some people do prefer to seal chicken in a frying pan first to allow excess moisture to escape.
 If you're using thickening granules at the end of cooking, this isn't really an issue.
 If however you can't get hold of thickening granules, and don't want to use cornflour to thicken the sauce at the end of cooking, then you might benefit from sealing the chicken first.

 Traditionally, soured cream, salsa, guacamole and grated cheese are used as fajita toppings.
 I sometimes add sliced red onion and chopped coriander too.

 Some more family-friendly slow cooker recipes to try:

 - Slow Cooker Pork Chops